Smoothing Policies and Safe Policy Gradients: Introduction

 The paper is organized as follows: in Section~\ref{sec:pre} we introduce the necessary background on Markov decision processes, policy optimization, and smooth functions.
 In Section~\ref{sec:smoothpg}, we introduce smoothing policies and show the useful properties they induce on the policy optimization problem, most importantly a lower bound on the performance improvement yielded by an arbitrary policy parameter update (Theorem~\ref{th:main}).
-In Section~\ref{sec:ci}, we exploit these properties to select the meta-parameters of REINFORCE in a way that guarantees MI with high probability.
-In Section~\ref{sec:polclass}, we show that Gaussian and Softmax policies are smoothing.
-In Section~\ref{sec:var}, we provide bounds on the variance of policy gradient estimators that are necessary for a rigorous applicability of the previous results.
-In Section~\ref{sec:algo}, we present the SPG algorithm.
-In Section~\ref{sec:related}, we compare our contribution with the related, existing literature.
-Finally, we discuss future work in Section~\ref{sec:end}.
+In Section~\ref{sec:metaparams}, we exploit these properties to select the step size of \textsc{REINFORCE} in a way that guarantees MI with high probability when the batch size is fixed, then we achieve similar results with an adaptive batch size.
+In Section~\ref{sec:algo}, we design a monotonically improving policy gradient algorithm with adaptive batch size, called Safe Policy Gradient (SPG), and show how the latter can also be adapted to weaker improvement constraints.
+In Section~\ref{sec:related}, we offer a detailed comparison of our contributions with the most closely related literature.
+In Section~\ref{sec:exp} we empirically evaluate SPG on simulated control tasks.
+Finally, we discuss the limitations of our approach and propose directions for future work in Section~\ref{sec:end}.